Is It Bad To Talk To Yourself? Science Has The Answer

 Exposing our ideas or concerns out loud, as well as the reasoning that derives from them, helps us clarify these ideas, as well as facilitates the creation of strategies for solving problems.
 If we listen to what we think or say It will be much easier for us to put these ideas in order.

-You may be interested: The Importance of Parenting
+You may be interested: The Role of Parents in Motivating an Athlete Child

 3. Promotes the establishment and memory of goals